 Comparing APR only makes sense for the same types of loans.
 You can’t compare APRs for a 30-year fixed mortgage vs. a 15-year adjustable-rate mortgage (ARM).

 Can I refinance my new mortgage again if rates drop in the future?

 Yes.
 You can essentially refinance any home loan at any time.
 Refinancing once now doesn’t disqualify you from refinancing in the future.

 How does a cash-out refinance work?
 Can I get one?

 Yes—most lenders in this program offer this benefit.
 This means if your new mortgage is for a higher amount than what’s left on your old mortgage, you can get the difference (or some of the difference) back in cash.
 For example: You have a home worth $250,000 and owe $150,000 on your mortgage.
 You now have $100,000 in equity.
-If you get a cash-out refinance, you can essentially cash out all or a portion of that $100,000 in equity.
-That means your new lender will simply write you a check for that amount.
+That means your new lender will move the balance (also called the principal) of your old mortgage, add your equity to the new loan, and simply write you a check for the equity.

 What percentage of my mortgage payment goes to interest?